SamAinsworth/reproduce-tocs2019-paper/README.md

 While we do not expect absolute values to match, it is expected that overall trends, as shown in the related figures (2,4-7) within the paper, will match up depending on your microarchitecture.

-Please note that the reference results on ARM64 systems when running on in-order architectures such at the A53 will still be from the A57, so are not expected to match up directly: you should instead compare ratios given in the paper itself.
+Please note that the reference results on ARM64 systems when running on in-order architectures such as the A53 will still be from the A57, so are not expected to match up directly: you should instead compare ratios given in the paper itself.

 If anything in unclear, or any unexpected results occur, please report it to the authors.